moste/DRWeightIndicator/README.md

 # DRWeightIndicator

-A center of gravity about the car Indicator for Dirt Rally 2.0.
+A indicator for center gravity of the car for Dirt Rally 2.0.